ivy-llc/ivy/docs/overview/design/ivy_as_a_framework/ivy_stateful_api.rst

             x = ivy.relu(self.linear0(x))
             return ivy.sigmoid(self.linear1(x))

-In this case, we don’t specify any variables manually using :code:`_create_variables`.
+In this case, we don't specify any variables manually using :code:`_create_variables`.
 This is because all variables in the network reside in the linear layers.
 These variables are all detected automatically.